 - 195. They could have charged but they didn't.
 They left him with a clean record. died around 2008, a few years after the police discovered everything.
 There were times when they could have brought a lot of it to light and stopped it, but it never happened.
 He had that power.
 Somehow, he always got away with things.
 They had a chance to at least acknowledge what had happened and charge him with something.
 It was all washed under the carpet.
 Nothing was brought out.
 He got away with things because he was connected to the police.
 I hadn't realised that they were telling him how to get off with things, what to say and what to do.
 The police kept him right and they kept him out of trouble.
 Why did the exploitation team not take it further?
 Why did they leave that man to get away and to die?
 I have no answers. - 196.
 I wouldn't have found out about it if it hadn't been for a social worker who came and apologised to me in 2000.
 I was at the art college and trying to move on and bring up my kids.
 She came to my dentist and drove me back to the art college.
 She said that she was sorry that she hadn't listened to me.
 She said that the police had approached her and asked her who she had spoken to.
-She then told the police who were investigating which officers she had spoken to about Exercise 1 That's how it was discovered, that the officers she had spoken to were giving him information.
+She then told the police who were investigating which officers she had spoken to about Control of Second Second.
 I don't know who they were.
 I think they were suspended.
 The social worker retired early on half a pension.
-There would have been more police involved because Exercise had been doing things for a long time, but none of the corruption ever got investigated. - 197.
+There would have been more police involved because Control of Second had been doing things for a long time, but none of the corruption ever got investigated. - 197.
 Everything started to go wrong again in 2017.
 I had a dental nightmare, my dad died and just before that a policeman came from the Exploitation Team.
 The officer wasn't very helpful.
-He said that he was there to talk about Linwood, the babysitter who had abused me when I was really young.
-My mum used to leave me with babysitters and Linwood tried to do something to me.
-It was part of the statement I'd made before threatened me.
+He said that he was there to talk about about about the babysitter who had abused me when I was really young.
+My mum used to leave me with babysitters and tried to do something to me.
+It was part of the statement I'd made before about the baby abused me.
 The police must have gone over the statement and seen that.
 I don't know whether he was still alive and they maybe wanted to take him to court for something else.